 For p-uniform, we use the puniform package provided by van Aert at https://github.com/RobbievanAert/puniform.
 Analysis was performed using the correlations and sample sizes as entered by Anderson et al. The package’s default method for the aggregation of p-values was used.

 PET, PEESE, and p-curve are likely to perform poorly when there are few datapoints.
 Therefore, our analyses are restricted to effects and experimental paradigms with at least ten independent effect sizes.
-Readers who want to generate estimates for more sparse datasets or explore the impact of our inclusion and exclusion decisions are invited to download the data and code.
+Readers wanting to generate estimates for more sparse datasets or explore the impact of our inclusion and exclusion decisions are invited to download the data and code.

 Sensitivity analysis.
 In addition to our analysis of the full dataset as provided by Anderson and colleagues, we perform leave-one-out sensitivity analyses, removing each datapoint one at a time and making all adjusted estimates.
 A supplementary spreadsheet is attached that lists the individual studies and the estimates when they are left out.